gbabohernest/100-Days-of-Code/JavaScript/README.md

 **17- Fake Binary**

 _Given a string, replace any digit less then 5 with 0 and digits equal to 5 or greater with 1_

+**18- Strip Comments**

+_Complete the solution so that it strips all text that follows any of a set of comment markers passed in.
+Any whitespace at the end of the line should also be stripped out._

+- Example:

+- Given an input string of:

+  apples, pears # and bananas
+  grapes
+  bananas !apples